Cap-go/website/README.md

 ## License

-The source code is licensed under the MIT license.
+The source code is licensed under the GNU AFFERO GENERAL PUBLIC license.
 See the [LICENSE](LICENSE) file for details.

 # Astro Starter Kit: Basics